VGA connector: PS/55 signaling

 The IBM PS/55 Display Adapter redefined pin 9 as "+12V", which signals the monitor to turn on when the system unit is powered on.

-EDID
+DDC

 In order to advertise display capabilities VESA has introduced a scheme to redefining VGA connector pins 9, 12, and 15 as a serial bus for a Display Data Channel (DDC).
+The data provided by DDC is called Extended Display Identification Data (EDID).